 Through well-designed developments and exceptional Asset Management, Aldar has become a trusted regional partner in creating unique living experiences where people feel connected and engaged.
 We deepen our community engagement through an 'open door' approach and CSR activities that promote inclusion, sustainable lifestyles and cultural heritage.
-During 2019, Aldar carried out more than 100 such activities.
+During 2019, Aldar carried out more than 100 such activities in Aldar communities

-More than

-100 CSR activities
+► 100 CSR activities

-in Aldar communities